 The business center of Mexico City.
 It’s pretty spectacular to see such lavish, modern buildings juxtaposed to rampant poverty just a few blocks away.

 The wealthiest part of Mexico City.
 Wealth is just oozing & the buildings around match it.
-Home to some of the cities best musueums, Polanco isn’t for everyone but I enjoyed my afternoon there.
+Home to some of the cities best museums, Polanco isn’t for everyone but it is undoubtedly a lovely spot.